HL7/fetal_records/input/pagecontent/index.md

 The main sections of this IG are:
 -  [Background](background.html): The background section provides business context for the implementation guide and information that implementers should be familiar with before reading the remainder of the IG.
 There could be multiple pages for this.
 - Guidance - The Guidance pages document best practices and how to use the profiles and transactions defined in this guide for a couple of use cases.
+    - [Thought Process](thought-process.html): This page provides guidance on the thought process applied while decding and designing the profile to represent a fetus record.
-    - [Service Request](usecase1.html): This page provides guidance on service requests
+    - [Service Request](use-case1-service-request.html): This page provides guidance on service requests
-    - [Result Reporting](usecase2.html): This page provides guidance on result reporting
+    - [Result Reporting](use-case2-result-reporting.html): This page provides guidance on result reporting
-    - [Data Transfer](usecase3.html): This page provides guidance on data transfer
+    - [Data Transfer](use-case3-data-transfer.html): This page provides guidance on data transfer
 - [FHIR Artifacts](artifacts.html): Detailed descriptions and formal definitions of all FHIR artifacts defined in this guide
 - Support - The Support pages include useful links and downloads
 - [Downloads](downloads.html): Allows downloading a copy of this implementation guide and other useful information